CivicActions/cypress-tests/examples/AccessibilityTesting.md

 We can test for accessibility issues with [axe-core](https://github.com/dequelabs/axe-core) in Cypress using [cypress-axe](https://github.com/component-driven/cypress-axe).

+Running version of the below examples is located in [a11y.cy.js](../cypress/e2e/3-civicactions-examples/a11y.cy.js).

 Here an example of functions you can add to `commands.js` to test accessibility with different window sizes and log them in a table:

 ```javascript